Ebbe/arask/README.md

 ## Installation
 Add this line to your application's Gemfile:
 ```ruby
 gem 'arask'
 ```

-And then execute:
+Execute:
 ```bash
 $ bundle
 ```

-Then install the initializer template and migration:
+Install the initializer template and migration:
 ```bash
 $ rails generate arask:install
 ```

 Setup your tasks in config/initializers/arask.rb.

+## Todos
+* Be able to setup error handling.
+For instance in initializer: `arask.on_fail email: 'gr34test_dev@example.com'`
+* Have a "try again" feature.
+For instance `arask.create script: 'raise "I failed"', interval: :daily, fail_retry: 5.minutes, retry_at_most: 2`

+## Caveats
+If you reload a database dump, your jobs could be run again.

 ## Contributing
 Please use https://github.com/Ebbe/arask